Executive Committee

 sprivette@police.umaryland.edu

-Overview: As Vice President, Shawnta assists the Staff Senate President and performs the duties of the president in his absence.
+Overview: As Vice President, Allison assists the Staff Senate President and performs the duties of the president in his absence.
 She also facilitates presentations to inform the senate body on upcoming, present, or past events that affect the University and staff, and serves as senate parliamentarian.
 She advises the Staff Senate President and other officers, committees, and senators on matters of parliamentary procedure to ensure that meetings are conducted according to the most current edition of Robert’s Rules of Order.

-Learn more about Shawnta
+Learn more about Allison

 headshot of Tom Hockensmith